Zelfa Barrett: Professional career

 The first defence of his title came on 12 October 2019 against Jordan McCorry at the First Direct Arena.
 In a fight that saw McCorry lose a point for hitting after the bell at the end of the eighth, he was dropped three times; firstly in the third-round resulting from a left hook to the body; again in the eighth from a right hand to the body; and finally in the ninth-round from an uppercut, causing referee Steve Gray to wave the fight off at 1:43 into the round to see Barrett retain his title with a ninth-round TKO.

 Barrett was booked to face the unbeaten Eric Donovan for the vacant IBF Inter-Continental junior-lightweight title on 14 August 2020, at the Matchroom Fight Camp in Brentwood, England.
 He won the fight by an eight-round technical knockout.
 Barrett made his first title defense against the former two-weight IBF champion Kiko Martínez on 13 February 2021.
 He won the fight by unanimous decision with scores of 118–111, 118–111 and 116–113.

 Barrett faced the veteran Viorel Simion on 14 August 2021.
 Simion retired from the fight at the end of the fourth round.
 Barrett next faced Bruno Tarimo in an IBF super featherweight title eliminator on 18 December 2021.
 He won the fight by unanimous decision, with scores of 117–110, 117–110 and 116–111.

+He won the vacant European super-featherweight title with a unanimous decision success over Faroukh Kourbanov at Motorpoint Arena in Cardiff on 4 June 2022.

+With just five weeks notice, Barrett took on Shavkat Rakhimov for the vacant IBF super-featherweight title at the Etihad Arena in Abu Dhabi on 5 November 2022.
+He knocked his opponent to the canvas in round three but was himself floored twice in the ninth round with the referee stopping the contest after the second knockdown.

+He returned to action on 22 April 2023, defeating Jason Sanchez via unanimous decision at the Motorpoint Arena in Cardiff.

-On 13 April 2024, in Manchester, England, Barrett was scheduled to face Jordan Gill.
-He won the fight by TKO in the 10th round.
+Barrett faced Jordan Gill at Manchester Arena on 13 April 2024, winning the fight by technical knockout in the 10th round.

 On 15 February 2025 at the Co-op Live Arena in Manchester, Barrett lost to Jazza Dickens by unanimous decision.

 Personal life

-Barrett comes from a fighting family, being a cousin of Commonwealth light-heavyweight champion Lyndon Arthur, and nephew to former British and European champion and world title challenger, Pat Barrett, who is also his trainer.
+Barrett comes from a fighting family, being a cousin of former Commonwealth light-heavyweight champion Lyndon Arthur, and nephew to former British and European champion and world title challenger, Pat Barrett, who is also his trainer.
 He is also a cousin of former Manchester United left-back Brandon Williams.

-On Christmas day in 2011, Barrett's older cousin, John, was attacked at a private party held at Sinclair's Bar in Rochdale, Greater Manchester.
+On Christmas Day in 2011, Barrett's older cousin, John, was attacked at a private party held at Sinclair's Bar in Rochdale, Greater Manchester.
 He died the following day from a single stab wound to the back.